Through the Blue

 Paros Harbour Greece

-Polished, poised and positioned for take-off, why do tourists pine after Greece’s pretty girl next door?
+Polished, poised and positioned for take-off, what’s to love about Greece’s pretty girl next door?

 Last updated: 3 July 2024

 Boasting a winning combination of sparkling shores and whitewashed village charm, Paros is not just pretty.
 She’s approachable.
-Within its pebble-shaped, 200 square meters of gently undulating land, all is easy to access.
+Within its pebble-shaped, 200 square meters of gently undulating land, all is easily accessible.

-She’s also delicately balanced.
-Whether your scene is sleepy or spirited, upscale or unpolished, the options for tourists are manifold.
+She’s also well balanced.
 While the island recently welcomed Greece’s fourth Nobu outpost in luxurious Avant Mar, it was also the first to launch Greece’s free towel movement to reclaim sunbed-ridden beaches.
 Locals are bent on ensuring development does not trample over its natural heritage.
+Whether your scene is sleepy or spirited, upscale or unpolished, the options for tourists are manifold.

 Naoussa Harbour, Paros Island,